-He is generally said to have been forfeited, but no official record of such forfeiture exists, and the evidence is not conclusive; vide Act.
+2 He is generally said to have been forfeited, but no official record of such forfeiture exists, and the evidence is not conclusive; vide Act.
 Dom.
 Audit., 14th June 1493.
 He seems to have been a good deal at court, and the royal accounts contain numerous entries of the expenses of himself and his servants.
 King James IV. was at Dundee from 4th to 10th January 1502-3.
-Dinn of the Isles, who was there also, took ill and died.
-A payment was made on 10th fanuary who was there also, took ill and died.
-A payment was made on 10th fanuary his death-bed, himself to be buried a-side King Robert.
-Sometime thereafter, Angus Ogg went to Athol, apprehended the earl, and imprisoned him in Isla for a year, Some writers affirm that he pillaged and burnt a church in Athole, where he apprehended the earl, where he took sanctuary, and that, in consequence of this, he sometime thereafter got mad, which is absolutely false, and advanced only by those who had no good will to the Macdonalds: yet he made no apology for him.
+John of the Isles, who was there also, took ill and died.
+A payment was made on 10th January his death-bed, himself to be buried a-side King Robert.
+Sometime thereafter, Angus Ogg went to Athol, apprehended the earl, and imprisoned him in Isla for a year.
+Some writers affirm that he pillaged and burnt a church in Athole, where he apprehended the earl, where he took sanctuary, and that, in consequence of this, he sometime thereafter got mad, which is absolutely false, and advanced only by those who had no good will to the Macdonalds ; yet he made no apology for him.
 If we search antiquaries, we will find few names in Scotland that mortified more lands to the church than the Macdonalds did.
-However.
-I cannot deny but his father's curse seems to have lighted on this man.
+However, I cannot deny but his father's curse seems to have lighted on this man.
 He took a journey south, where he killed many of the Macalisters in Arran, and also of his own name, for seizing and intromitting with some of his lands without his consent.
 Returning through Argyle and Lochabber, he came to Inverness.
 Mackenzie was like to be killed, or at least banished, by Macdonald, because he was always against him, contriving all the mischiefs he could, least, upon recovering his own, he would deprive Mackenzie of these lands which he held of the king.
 There was another circumstance which shortened Macdonald's days, viz. there was a lady of the name of Macleod, daughter of Rory, surnamed the Black, who was tutor to the lawful heir of the Lewis, married to the Laird of Muidort.
-The tutor, her father, being resolved not to acknowledge, by any means, the true heir of the Lewis, and engross the whole to himself, was displaced by Macdonald, and the rightful heir put in possession.
+The tutor. her father, being resolved not to acknowledge, by any means, the true heir of the Lewis, and engross the whole to himself, was displaced by Macdonald, and the rightful heir put in possession.
 This lady having a spite at Macdonald for dispossessing her father, together with John to 'Johne of Ilis liand seik in Dunde' (Treasurer's Accounts, vol. ii. p.
-354), and on 5th February money was remitted to Dundee to pay for 'Johne of Ilis furthbringing and berying and to lous his gere' (third, p.
+354), and on 5th February money was remitted to Dundee to pay for 'Johne of Ilis furthbringing and berying and to lous his gere' (ibid, p.
 357).
-The authors of The Clan Donald, after giving the date of his death as 1498, thus interpret these facts: At last we find him falling sick in Dundee, where he dies in an obscure lodging-house; and the sums due to his landlady, and the expenses of his "furthbringing," are charged to the Scottish Treasury.
-All this is quite consistent with the tradition that his remains were buried at his own request in the tomb of his ancestor Robert II. in the ancient Albey of Paisley' (vol. i. p.
+The authors of TAe Clan Donald, after giving the date of his death as 1498, thus interpret these facts: 'At last we find him falling sick in Dundee, where he dies in an obscure lodginghouse; and the sums due to bis landlady, and the expenses of his ''furthbringing,'' are charged to the Scottish Treasury.
+All this is quite consistent with the tradition that his remains were buried at his own request in the tomb of his ancestor Robert 11. in the ancient A) bey of Paisley' (vol. i, p.
 282).
-It may be mentioned incidentally that the tomb of Robert II. is not at Paisley but at Scone.
+It may be mentioned incidentally that the tomb of Robert 11. is net at Paisley but at Scone.